heymynameisrob/motion-ui/README.md

 This is a ever-growing list of details on how to use motion in (web) interfaces.
 It is a living document, updated based on my learnings.
 A lot of subjective and open to debate.

+NB The website for this isn't being maintained atm.
+You can see examples more examples on my own website: [https://heymynameisrob.com/work](https://heymynameisrob.com/work)

 Contributions are welcome.
 Edit [this file](https://github.com/heymynameisrob/motion-ui/blob/main/src/content/guidelines.mdx) and submit a pull request.

 ## Performance